 Purpose

-This project proposes to utilize dredged material generated from navigation channel dredging to protect and restore backwater habitat; this is a win-win-win project for the U.S. Army Corps of Engineers, our partner agencies and the environment.
-The Wisconsin Department of Natural Resources (WDNR) is the non-federal sponsor.
+This project to utilizes dredged material generated from navigation channel to protect and restore backwater habitat; this is a win-win project for the U.S. Army Corps of Engineers, our partner agencies, and the environment.
+The Wisconsin Department of Natural Resources is the non-federal sponsor.

 Location